• Health and Well-Being

 Strategies to minimize risks at competitive eating events

-Competitive eating — races to see who can eat the most food in a limited time — is an increasingly popular form of entertainment on campus, and often used as a fundraising event for student groups.
-But it can pose danger.
+Competitive eating — a race to see who can eat the most food in a limited time — is an increasingly popular form of entertainment on campus, and often used as a fundraising event for student groups.
+But it can be dangerous.
 Even professional participants have choked, vomited, suffered stomach damage, and asphyxiated, resulting in death.

-Beyond forbidding or discouraging these events, you can minimize the risk of injury by:
+Beyond forbidding or discouraging these events, you can take these actions to help minimize the risk of injury:

-• Requiring registration of the event.
-Require that any eating contest, no matter when held or for what purpose, be an officially registered event subject to the rules of your events policy, including insurance requirements.
+• Require event registration.
+Require that any eating contest, no matter when held or for what purpose, be an officially registered event subject to your events policy’s rules policy, including insurance requirements.
 For best practices around campus events, see UE’s Checklist: Risk Management for Campus Student Events.

-• Requiring participants to sign a waiver.
-While a waiver does not prevent potential injury, it notifies participants of the dangers eating contests pose and may protect your institution from liability if someone is injured.
+• Require signed waivers.
+While a waiver doesn’t prevent potential injury, it notifies participants of the dangers eating contests pose and may protect your institution from liability if someone is injured.
 Follow Boston University’s example and tailor the waiver to eating contests and list general risks.
-Also, require participants to certify that they are in good health and able to participate in the contest.
+Also, require participants to certify they’re in good health and able to participate in the contest.

-• Banning alcohol.
+• Ban alcohol.
 Drinking alcohol before or during the contest may impair participants’ judgment about their bodies’ reactions to consuming high volumes of food.
 It may increase risk of injury.
+Don’t allow alcohol service before, during, or after the event.

-• Warning of allergens.
+• Warn of allergens.
+In addition to choosing foods that are easy to digest, try avoiding those containing common allergens.
 To avoid cross-contamination, commercial kitchens should prepare food for eating contests.
 Some institutions require that campus dining services prepare it.
 Prominently post warnings of potential allergens, such as peanuts.
 Offer allergen-free options to students with food allergies.

-• Ensuring medical personnel is present due to the potential for choking.
-Have a dedicated cellphone available for calling 911 if additional help is needed.
+• Ensure medical personnel presence due to the choking potential.
+In addition to having on-site emergency response, have a dedicated phone available for calling 911 if more help is needed.

-• Requiring a monitor.
-Appoint an individual (or more, depending on the number of participants) to monitor participants for signs of distress during the contest.
-Give this person the authority to call for medical intervention or to end participation in the contest.
+• Require a monitor.
+Appoint a person (or more, depending on the number of participants) to monitor participants for signs of distress during the contest.
+Give this person authority to call for medical intervention or to end participation in the contest.

 More From UE